 Intermodal subscription models can help to reverse the trend away from public transport (Paris is a case in point), or at least promote the use of buses and trains.

-If people have access to attractive, intermodal subscription models, they are far more likely to forego their own car.
+If people have access to attractive, intermodal subscription models, they are far more likely to forego having their own car.

 Eliminating additional ticket controls between different modes of transport can significantly increase – or even double – throughput rates at train stations.